 The brand lives through your people

 Branding is so much more than a logo and a set of colors (although those are an important representation).
 Branding is about the experience of the organization, its products and services, its people and its communications.
 A bad brand experience can happen anywhere.
 But the one people will remember and share is when it’s personal — a rude phone call, poor customer service, a contact person who can’t help because she’s untrained.
+Internal brand alignment helps your people live the brand.

 An essential element of a new, refreshed or restaged brand is introducing it to everyone in the organization and providing them with the tools to communicate its essence.

 Why?
 Because where your brand lives is with your people.
-When they embrace it, understand what it stands for, know the organization’s purpose and heart and have the tools to implement it, they will take ownership and create that positive brand experience.
+When they embrace it, understand what it stands for, know the organization’s purpose and heart and have the tools to make it, they will take ownership and create that positive brand experience.

 So many times leadership will look at rebranding as creating a new logo and a new set of graphic standards for communications — from print to online.
 Yes, that’s important because it creates visual consistency and can reinforce essential messages and ideas, but it’s external.

 How does that carry into the day-to-day world of communications, customer service and one-on-one interactions?
+With internal brand alignment, the tools make it easy.

-Build in basic tools for day to day branding
+Build in basic tools for day-to-day branding

-Sure, the brand should be consistent on the website, on brochures and catalogs, even on business cards.
+Sure, the brand must be consistent on the website, on brochures and catalogs, even on business cards.
 (We do that.)
 But how can you create the internal brand and make it easy for everyone to adopt?
 Build in basic tools, template, displays and training.

 What if … a staff person could click File/New in Microsoft Word and end up with a template for a letter that is already pre-configured with the logo, colors, address, brand promise and a style sheet pre-defined for fonts, margins, paragraphs and bullets?
 And do the same for PowerPoint, with a choice of two or three different design systems?
 And have Memo and Fax forms accessible at the click of a mouse, already designed and formatted?
 No more copy and paste of the logo, no more “this is my version of the brand.”